In Conversation With Bundle 'n Joy: Possibly the First Ever Maternity Clothes Rental Scheme

 Traid is a charity working to stop clothing waste, through tackling disposal, production and consumption.
 This circular and sustainable approach is the core ethos of our company and we are proud to support them.

 A child comes with heaps of joy and love, and tonnes of waste.
-A baby could have used 4,000 to 6,000 nappies until they are potty trained and it is estimated that it takes 500 years for ONE nappy to decompose.
+A baby could have used 4,000 to 6,000 nappies by the time they are potty trained and it is estimated that it takes 500 years for ONE nappy to decompose.
 500 years!
 If King Henry VIII used disposables, they'd still be around now.
-8 million nappies goes to the landfill each year - and we have not even started on wipes, pads etc. We should start being sustainable in all we do right now, pregnant or not, child or not.
+8 million nappies goes to landfill each year - and we have not even started on wipes, pads, etc. We should start being sustainable in all we do right now, pregnant or not, child or not.
 However, pregnancy is a good place to start.
 Maternity wear, as well as nursing wear, is only required for a certain period of time, hence it makes sense economically and environmentally to rent instead of buy.
-The same issue occurs in newborn/children clothing.
+The same issue occurs in newborn/children's clothing.
 Renting newborn and children's wear tackles this; babies grow out of their clothing in a few months and once again, clothing waste is generated.

 We hope for a future where the textile loop is closed, where people can participate in a sharing economy, but remain up to date with fashion and can dress elegantly, whatever the shape of their body.

 Questions were asked over email.
 Thank you Rachel for your time and candid responses in this little-discussed area of sustainable fashion!

 Remember, Bundle 'n Joy are offering our friends £10 instant cashback upon subscription to any Bundle, which start from £35 per month.
 Just quote OWC10 on subscription to any bundle.
 (Valid August 2020 only).